-- The Ten Principles of the UN Global Compact (UNGC), including the elimination of discrimination in respect of employment and occupation - UN Guiding Principles on Business and Human Rights (UNGP) - OECD Guidelines for Multinational Enterprises - The Equator Principles - IFC Sustainability Framework and Industry Sector Guidelines - Good industry practice in the management of HSE issues
+- UN Principles for Responsible Investments (UN PRI) - The Ten Principles of the UN Global Compact (UNGC), including the elimination of discrimination in respect of employment and occupation - UN Guiding Principles on Business and Human Rights (UNGP) - OECD Guidelines for Multinational Enterprises - The Equator Principles - IFC Sustainability Framework and Industry Sector Guidelines - Good industry practice in the management of HSE issues

-Health and safety (H&S) have always been fundamental to CIP's operations.
-While H&S risks inherent to building and operating large-scale energy projects can never be entirely eliminated, CIP adopts a proactive approach to identify risks and prevent incidents.
+Health and safety (H&S) has always been fundamental to CIP's operations.
+While H&S risks inherent to building and operating large-scale energy projects can never be entirely eliminated, the fund adopts a proactive approach to identify risks and prevent incidents.
 Prior to the Final Investment Decision (FID), CIP's investment team is responsible for conducting comprehensive pre-investment due diligence.
 This team will either rely on or arrange for targeted due diligence on pertinent ESG topics related to a potential investment.
 This due diligence will include a thorough assessment of risks associated with:

+- Environmental impacts

+- Environmental compliance and permitting

-- Health, safety, and environmental (HSE) standards of the project and suppliers - Labour standards of the project and suppliers - Human rights
+- Health, safety, and environmental (HSE) standards of the project and suppliers

+- Labour standards of the project and suppliers

+- Community relations

+- Human rights

+- Anti-bribery and corruption

-Furthermore, the Fund expects and requires projects to impose clear H&S requirements on suppliers during procurement, as outlined in our Code of Conduct for Business Partners.
-Additionally, CIP's Responsible Investment Policy ensures that investments are not made in the manufacture of weapons that breach fundamental humanitarian principles, such as nuclear, biological, or chemical weapons, cluster bombs, or anti-personnel landmines, nor in the development, production, or storage of nuclear weapons, or in the production of components explicitly for use in nuclear weapons.
+Furthermore, the fund expects and requires projects to impose clear H&S requirements on suppliers during procurement, as outlined in CIP's Code of Conduct for Business Partners.
+Additionally, CIP's Ethical Policy (later updated to Responsible Investment Policy) ensures that investments are not made in the manufacture of weapons that breach fundamental humanitarian principles, such as atomic, biological, or chemical weapons, cluster bombs, or anti-personnel landmines, nor in the development, production, or storage of nuclear weapons, or in the production of components explicitly for use in nuclear weapons.

 Throughout the year, CIP has established procedures for gathering relevant data to calculate these indicators.
-Additionally, CIP strives to ensure that all aforementioned international standards and norms are incorporated into all material contracts through contractual agreements.
-Prior to FID, investment teams are required to complete all relevant ESG checklists to ensure compliance with Fund's ESG standards and CIP's policies.
-Furthermore, there has been a strong emphasis on project teams and the CIP ESG team working together to ensure that any identified gaps are addressed and mitigated.
-During the reference period, any project identified to not have a proper grievance mechanism has been engaged with the goal of rectifying this.
-The improvement in the metric shows the results of the engagement with projects on this specific topic.
+Additionally, CIP ensures that all aforementioned international standards and norms are incorporated into all material contracts through contractual agreements.
+Prior to the Final Investment Decision (FID), investment teams are required to complete all relevant ESG checklists to ensure compliance with CIP standards and policies.
+Furthermore, there has been a strong emphasis on transparency between investments and the CIP ESG team, ensuring that any identified gaps are addressed and mitigated.

-CIP has also strengthened governance arrangements by enhancing the processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
+The fund has also strengthened governance arrangements by enhancing the processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
 Systematic follow-ups on progress have been implemented on a monthly basis, ensuring an overview of H&S as well as ongoing development.

-Last year the Iris I project had not fully implemented a grievance mechanism to ensure compliance with relevant international standards.
-This has now been fully established, ensuring community and stakeholder engagement whilst ensuring that all relevant stakeholders have access to a grievance mechanism.
+Last year several of the investments had not fully implemented a grievance mechanism to ensure compliance with relevant international standards.
+For the assets that have not been divested this year, the mechanism has been fully established, ensuring community and stakeholder engagement whilst ensuring that all relevant stakeholders have access to a grievance mechanism.

-During the upcoming reference periods, CIP will continue to monitor the indicators to ensure ongoing alignment.
-Additionally, the Fund will enhance the requirements for grievance mechanisms to seek to ensure that stakeholders are heard and incorporated into early decision-making processes.
-In relation to gender diversity, CIP has updated its internal process to ensure that, during the establishment of project companies, project teams consider gender diversity when creating the Board of Directors.
+During the upcoming reference periods, the Fund will continue to monitor the indicators to ensure ongoing alignment.
+Additionally, the fund will enhance requirements for grievance mechanisms and gender diversity to ensure that all stakeholders are heard and incorporated into decision-making processes.

-The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 1 January 2024 - 31 December 2024
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 1 January 2024 - 31 December 2024 describes the share of investments in specific assets.